kubernetes/website/content/en/docs/concepts/security/pod-security-standards.md

 The Privileged policy is defined by an absence of restrictions.
 For allow-by-default enforcement mechanisms (such as gatekeeper), the Privileged policy may be an absence of applied constraints rather than an instantiated profile.
-In contrast, for a deny-by-default mechanism (such as Pod Security Policy) the Privileged policy should enable all controls (disable all restrictions).
+In contrast, for a deny-by-default mechanism (such as Pod Security Policy) the Privileged policy should disable all restrictions.

 ### Baseline